richkcho/D4D_translation_app/readme.md

 * This is an app designed to improve communication between tourists and people of the place that is being toured.
 Most of the time, people need to ask simple things like where is the restroom or does this food have peanuts in it or something of the like, but for some reason cannot rely on Google translate or do not have internet.
 In this case, our app holds conversation trees of frequently used conversations in multiple languages.
 * This is intended to connect to a database to get conversation tree information, whether the database be offsite (server) or local (on the android device)
 * Although not optimal for testing or for large databases/database management, will start out with local databases
-* THe interfaces describe how the objects should work
+* The interfaces describe how the objects should work

 Database:
 * Conversations are trees, each node when handed a language parameter will return a comment in specified language